Banging Toolbox

 An orbital sander is used if you want to achieve an ultra-smooth surface in a fast time frame.
 Due to its orbital motion, it can produce a flawless finishing surface, especially on larger areas.

-• Sands in the rotation can produce smooth surfaces just what a finishing sander can give.
+• Sands in the rotation can produce smooth surfaces just as a finishing sander can give.

 • Versatile type of sander due to its bigger motors.

-• Easy to handle that lessens hand fatigue.
+• Easy to handle and lessens hand fatigue.

 • Circular pads are not ideal for tight corners.
 Check out a detail sander or an oscillating tool for this.